 Other than these shallow qualities, they vary likewise in the sort of people they are.

-● Stan is this cool person that individuals love to spend time with.
+● Stan is a cool person that individuals love to spend time with.

 ● Kyle is caring and cherishes his younger sibling Ike(even however Ike’s adopted).